carynbear/oskiARapp/README.md

 - VuMark generation process is not trivial (requires Adobe Illustrator)
 - Haven't delved into Unity enough to be comfortable, Unity has limitations for Native Android
 - I don't know any C++

+##Week 2 (10/9/2016)
+###Past Week
+Picked apart the demo app.
+Two versions.
+One uses Image Target and an imported device database.
+The other is the Cloud one, I haven't gotten that working yet.
+###Next Week
+Change the 3D-image according to the tracker.
+Create OpenGL text mesh to overlay.
+###Outstanding Issues:
+- Lots of reading code.
+Not really any good guides on specific things.